Madison Co. Library announces news, events

 •Windows 10 Tutorial: Friday, Jan.
 17, 1-3 p.m.
 Drop in for tips on the new OS from Windows.

 •Voting machine demonstration: Tuesday, Jan.
 21, 6 p.m.
 Tracy Dean and staff of the Board of Elections will demonstrate the new voting machines voters will use in the upcoming election year.
-There will also be a question-and-answer session.
+She will demonstrate how to use the machines to ensure votes are properly counted and will also answer questions from the public.
+There will also be an opportunity for the public to practice casting a ballot on the machines.
+This program is free and open to the public of all ages and abilities.

 •Holidays around the world: Chinese New Year, Friday, Jan.
 24, 4:30 p.m.
 “Learn about a new culture with books, activities and snacks,” said organizers.
 Ages 6 and up; children under 10 must be accompanied by their adult caregiver.